Take it from me guys, Munich is one epic place to be.

 One of the Munich sightseeing gems I always show off to visitors!

 72. Stroll down Munich’s busiest shopping street, Kaufingerstrasse.

-It’s busy and packed with popular European retailers, but there’s a reason why it’s so full of people!
+If I’m ever shopping in Munich, I usually find myself here.
+Yes, it’s busy and packed with popular European retailers, but there’s a reason why it’s so full of people!
 There’s plenty of stores around the area to satisfy all your shopping needs.

 73. Alternatively, browse the cool boutiques at Türkenstrasse & Schellingstrasse.